youngastronomy/RMHCS/README.txt

 Please NOTE Red color text

 3. If you don't want to install it to SSW.
-You can set helicity_path in the own system.
+You can set helicity_path in the own system. and add the PathToInstallCode/idl to your IDL search path.
+PathToInstallCode is like c:\ssw\packages\helicity\ (WIDNOWS) OR /usr/local/ssw/package/helicity/ (LINUX)
 For windows： set helicity_path="PathToInstallCode"
 For linux:    export(setenv) helicity_path="PathToInstallCode"